blockerpatrice/assignments/README.md

-V School Projects and Assignments
+## V School Projects and Assignments

-These are the projects assigned by V School in Salt Lake City Utah.
-V School is a coding bootcamp that teaches the MERN stack.
-Throughout the course of the bootcamp we learn:
+These are the projects & assignments assigned by V School in Salt Lake City Utah.
+V School students learn the MERN stack while attending.
+Some specifics:

     - Javascript (DOM, JSON, CRUD apps, ES6, debugging)
     - HTML and CSS